 Application developers can suggest which Performance Classes to use.
 Specifically, an application developer can suggest ways to identify different application workloads, and you can use these suggestions to create classifiers for Performance Classes so that each type of work request is managed separately.

-You might need to create additional Performance Classes so you can specify the acceptable response times for the different application workloads.
-For example, a Performance Objective may indicate that a work request performing the
+You can create additional Performance Classes to specify acceptable response times for different application workloads.
+For example, a Performance Objective might indicate that a work request performing the

 checkout action for the